romshark/webwire-go/README.md

 ```

 ### Client-side Signals
 Individual clients can send signals to the server.
-Signals are one-way messages guaranteed to arrive not requiring any reply though.
+Signals are one-way messages guaranteed to arrive, though they're not guaranteed to be processed like requests are.
+In cases such as when the server is being shut down, incoming signals are ignored by the server and dropped while requests will acknowledge the failure.

 ```go
 // Send signal to server